LucasGarcez/react-native-auth-flow/README.md

-# The Simples and Most Efficient Way to create a React Native Authentication Flow
+# The Simplest and Most Efficient Way to create a React Native Authentication Flow

 ![Article Cover - Photo by Chris Panas on Unsplash ](/images/article-cover.jpg)